WorldWindEarth/WorldWindEarth.github.io/README.md

 # WorldWindJava - Community Edition

-See the of [WorldWindJava Community Edition (WWJ-CE)](https://github.com/WorldWindEarth/WorldWindJava) repository at https://github.com/WorldWindEarth/WorldWindJava.
-WWJ-CE seeks to mitigate the effects of the suspension and continue the development of WorldWind Java.
-Pull requests are welcomed.
+[WorldWindJava Community Edition (WWJ-CE)](https://github.com/WorldWindEarth/WorldWindJava) is a community supported fork of the [NASA WorldWind Java SDK](https://github.com/NASAWorldWind/WorldWindJava).
+It is hosted at https://github.com/WorldWindEarth along with other WorldWind-based projects.
+WWJ-CE seeks to mitigate the effects of the suspension and continue the development of WorldWind Java. _Pull requests are accepted._

 - [Overview (README)](https://github.com/WorldWindEarth/WorldWindJava/blob/develop/README.md)
 - [WorldWindJava API Documentation](https://worldwind.earth/WorldWindJava/)